 • Staffing key community centres: Recommendations support the City playing a lead role in staffing and programming prioritized neighbourhood community centres over the life of this Plan.
-This should be done incrementally through a pilot process may not be entirely recreation-focused but reflect the interplay of cultural and social wellness components required to address emotional and social barriers to participation for Indigenous residents.
+This should be done incrementally through a pilot process

 Program development and implementation should likewise be expected to be transitional.
 In order to effect change appropriately, the Recreation and Culture Division will need to evaluate where and when staff resources can be (re)allocated to facilitate I full-time equivalent staff person at each prioritized location to function as a centre programmer/manager.